Battle of Ban Me Thuot: Disaster on Route 7

-During the evening of March 17, Tat organised a counter-attack against the PAVN 9th Battalion with support from fighter-bombers, tanks and artillery, but his troops were repeatedly beaten back in their attempt to keep the road open.
-By the early hours of March 18, the entire PAVN 64th Regiment had blocked all the routes around Tuna Pass, while the 48th Regiment and elements of the PAVN 968th Infantry Division began closing in on Cheo Reo from three directions.
+During the evening of March 17, Tất organised a counter-attack against the PAVN 9th Battalion with support from fighter-bombers, tanks and artillery, but his troops were repeatedly beaten back in their attempt to keep the road open.
+By the early hours of March 18, the entire PAVN 64th Regiment had blocked all the routes around Tona Pass, while the 48th Regiment and elements of the PAVN 968th Infantry Division began closing in on Cheo Reo from three directions.
 In the afternoon, Phú sent the 25th Ranger Battalion and the 2nd Armoured Cavalry Brigade to reopen Route 7.
 At the same time the PAVN 675th Artillery Regiment began shelling the main South Vietnamese column in Cheo Reo as three infantry regiments attacked the convoy from all sides.
 Unfortunately for the South Vietnamese, all their attempts to organise strong resistance were stifled by the chaos created by PAVN artillery bombardments.
-At 15:00, Tat was ordered to destroy all heavy weaponry so the North Vietnamese could not make use of it.
-About 30 minutes later, a UH-1 helicopter landed on the grounds of Phu Bon primary school to pick up Tat and flew off to Nha Trang.
+At 15:00, Tất was ordered to destroy all heavy weaponry so the North Vietnamese could not make use of it.
+About 30 minutes later, a UH-1 helicopter landed on the grounds of Phu Bon primary school to pick up Tất and flew off to Nha Trang.
 At 09:00 on March 19, all ARVN soldiers in the district of Cheo Reo stopped fighting.
 The 6th Ranger Battalion and the 19th Armoured Cavalry Squadron became the only units to arrive at their destination at Cung Son with only light casualties.